 Whether you’re a sofa snuggler, a loveseat lounger, a couch potato or a settee surfer, there’s nothing like sitting back, relaxing and putting your feet up at the end of a long day.
 We’ve pulled together some handy hints to help you learn how to tell your sofa from your loveseat.

 Discover the similarities

 When it comes to living room seating, all of our sizes feature the same high-quality details.
 We use hardwood in the frame and feet to offer a solid foundation for our sofas and loveseats, and all our seating comes with a lifetime frame guarantee.

 We’ve got styles for any home, with all made from either durable and cosy fabrics, or genuine leather, and many (loveseats and sofas alike) include scatter cushions to add additional style and comfort.

 Malvern sofa | @pretty_poplar

-The variations between the wording is really slight.
-For example, the only technical difference between a sofa and a loveseat is the size.
-A two-seater sofa, and a loveseat are both seating designed for two people but proportioned slightly differently.
-The best way to choose between them is to look at the measurements of your room, and select the size that works best!
+The only technical difference between a sofa and a loveseat is the size.
+A 2-seater sofa and a loveseat are both designed for two people but are proportioned slightly differently.
+Loveseats tend to be smaller in size, with ours ranging from 117cm to 162cm in width, while our 2-seater sofas starts from 155cm for our most compact styles and go up to 195cm.
+The best way to choose between them is to look at the measurements of your room and select the size that works best.